Essential Information for Becoming a Pharmacist Online

 Steps to Becoming a Pharmacist Online

-It's important to note that only some steps to become a pharmacist can be completed online, such as earning the necessary educational qualifications; however, earning an online degree may require real-world clinical or laboratory experiences, which must be completed in person.
+It's important to note that only some steps to becoming a pharmacist can be completed online, such as meeting the necessary educational qualifications; however, earning an online degree may require real-world clinical or laboratory experiences, which must be completed in person.
 It is also not possible to pursue state licensure online.

 Step 1: Complete an Online Pre-Pharmacy Program